qmk/qmk_firmware/keyboards/tweetydabird/lotus58/readme.md

 * Hardware Design: [link](https://github.com/TweetyDaBird/Lotus58)

-### This keyboard firmware contains three different versions, all for the same PCB/hardware, but depending on your choice of RGB configuration.
+#### This keyboard firmware contains three different versions, all for the same PCB/hardware, but depending on your choice of RGB configuration.

-* Full RGB - Uses 58 RGB LEDs under the keys.
+* RGB Full - Uses the 58 RGB LEDs under the keys, and is configured with RGB and a few effects.
-* RGB Glow - Uses 12 RGB LEDs to create a nice glow effect between the plates.
+* RGB Glow - Uses the 12 RGB LEDs underneath the PCB to create a nice glow effect between the plates.
-* No RGB -
+* RGB None - Not configured with RGB.

 Make example for this keyboard (after setting up your build environment):